 48 Hours in San Francisco

-There are about a million and one things to see and do in San Francisco, but it is possible to cram a quintessential SF experience into a mere 2 days.
-Just be ready to be on your feet and ready for action for every second of it.
-Here’s how to spend 48 hours in San Francisco.Continue to 2 of 7 below.
+There are about a-million-and-one things to see and do in San Francisco, but it is still possible to have a quintessential SF experience over a mere two days.
+(Or do you only have one day?)
+Just be ready to take in the sites and enjoy a crash-course in SF living.
+Here are some insider tips for enjoying your 48 hours in San Francisco to the fullest:

 Day 1: Morning

-Start your day by fueling up on Blue Bottle Coffee and exploring the Ferry Building Marketplace, the hallmark of San Francisco cuisine.
-You’ll find good bread at Acme Bread Company and the Marla Bakery kiosk, amazing cheeses at Cowgirl Creamery, and delicious confections at Dandelion Chocolate and Recchiuti Chocolate.
-On Tuesdays, Thursdays and Saturdays there’s a farmers market outside with even more vendors, including Tacolicious, Roli Roti and Wise Sons.Continue to 3 of 7 below.
+Start your first day by fueling up on Blue Bottle Coffee and exploring the Ferry Building Marketplace, the hallmark of San Francisco cuisine.
+You’ll find good bread at Acme Bread Company, amazing cheeses at Cowgirl Creamery, and delicious confections at Dandelion Chocolate and Recchiuti Confections.
+On Tuesdays, Thursdays and Saturdays there’s a farmers market outside with even more vendors, including Tacolicious, Roli Roti, and Wise Sons deli.

 Day 1: Afternoon